Oklahoma: Festivals and events

 Oklahoma's centennial celebration was named the top event in the United States for 2007 by the American Bus Association, and consisted of multiple celebrations saving with the 100th anniversary of statehood on November 16, 2007.
 Annual ethnic festivals and events take place throughout the state such as ceremonial events, include festivals (as examples) in Scottish, Irish, German, Italian, Vietnamese, Chinese, Czech, Jewish, Arab, Mexican and African-American communities depicting cultural heritage or traditions.

 Oklahoma City is home to a few reoccurring events and festivals.
 During a ten-day run in Oklahoma City, the State Fair of Oklahoma attracts roughly one million people along with the annual Festival of the Arts.
 Such as various Latin American and Asian heritage festivals, and cultural festivals such as the Juneteenth celebrations are held in Oklahoma City each year.
 The Oklahoma City Pride Parade has been held annually in late June since 1987 in the gay district of Oklahoma City on 39th and Penn.
 The First Friday Art Walk in the Paseo Arts District is an art appreciation festival held the first Friday of every month.
 Additionally, an annual art festival is held in the Paseo on Memorial Day Weekend.

-The Tulsa State Fair attracts more than a million people each year during its ten-day run, and the city's Mayfest festival entertained more than 375,000 in four days during 2007.
-In 2006, Tulsa's Oktoberfest was named one of the top 10 in the world by USA Today.
+The Tulsa State Fair attracts more than a million people each year during its ten-day run.
+The city also hosts the annual Mayfest festival which entertained more than 375,000 in four days during 2007.
+In 2006, Tulsa's annual Oktoberfest was named one of the top 10 in the world by USA Today.

 Norman plays host to the Norman Music Festival, a festival that highlights native Oklahoma bands and musicians.
 Norman is also host to the Medieval Fair of Norman, which has been held annually since 1976 and was Oklahoma's first medieval fair.
 The Fair was held first on the south oval of the University of Oklahoma campus and in the third year moved to the Duck Pond in Norman until the Fair became too big and moved to Reaves Park in 2003.
 The Medieval Fair of Norman is Oklahoma's "largest weekend event and the third-largest event in Oklahoma, and was selected by Events Media Network as one of the top 100 events in the nation".